OCA/web/web_tree_float_head/README.rst

 Display float head in tree view
 =====================================

-This module set head as float in tree view.
+This module sets the header always visible in the tree view.

 Usage
 =====